What is the Orange County definition of a swimming pool?

 I need to drain a pool.
 Can I drain pool water into a storm drain or the lake behind the home?

-I am performing maintenance to a saltwater pool.
-Can I discharge a saltwater pool into the County storm sewer system, a lake or wetlands?
+I am performing maintenance on a saltwater pool.
+Can I discharge saltwater pool water into the County MS4, a lake or wetlands?

 No. A saltwater pool still contains chlorine and sometimes other hazardous chemicals.
-Saltwater pools convert salt to chlorine making chlorine on site.
-High concentrations of salt can kill landscaping, aquatic plants and animals.
-Discharge from a saltwater pool directly into the County MS4, wetlands or waters of the County would also constitute an illicit discharge.
+High concentrations of salt, chlorine and other byproducts of the saltwater process can kill landscaping, aquatic plants and injure wildlife.
+Discharge from a saltwater pool directly into the County MS4, wetlands or waters of the county would constitute an illicit discharge.

-What other permits may be required when constructing a pool or conducting pool maintenance activities that will result in dewatering (e.g., resurfacing, etc.)?
+What permits may be required when constructing a new pool, renovating a pool or maintaining a pool (e.g. resurfacing) that will require dewatering of the pool water?

-- Any discharges directed to the County MS4 requires an Orange County ROW Utilization permit for dewatering prior to the start of any discharges.
-This includes discharges from pool excavations or maintenance.
+- Any discharges directed to the County MS4 requires an Orange County ROW Utilization permit for dewatering and the permit must be obtained prior to the start of any discharges.
+This includes discharges from new pool excavations or other maintenance activities.

-- If the contractor will need access to the property through a County easement, a ROW Utilization permit will be required.
+- If the contractor will need access to the property through a County easement or County-owned property, a ROW Utilization permit will be required.

-- State permits: The discharge of groundwater from dewatering operations may also require approval from the State.
-Check with the Florida Department of Environmental Protection (DEP) and/or the applicable Water Management District for more information concerning their requirements.
+- State permits: Discharging groundwater or existing pool water from dewatering operations may require approval from the State.
+Check with the Florida Department of Environmental Protection (FDEP) and/or the applicable Water Management District for more information concerning their requirements.

 How do I prevent an illicit discharge to the County’s MS4 when constructing a pool for a homeowner or a commercial business?

-Pool construction companies are responsible for applying best management practices (BMPs) throughout construction and until the construction area is permanently stabilized.
-BMPs must be in place prior to the initiation of any earth moving activities or dewatering, and must remain in place throughout construction and until the work area has been permanently stabilized.
+Pool construction companies are responsible for applying best management practices (BMPs) when constructing a new pool or performing maintenance on an existing pool.
+BMPs must be in place prior to the initiation of any earth moving or dewatering activities and must remain in place throughout construction and until the work area has been permanently stabilized.

 BMPs generally include:

-- A schedule of activities to ensure that all materials and chemicals will be contained onsite throughout construction;
+- A schedule of activities to ensure that all construction materials and chemicals will be contained onsite throughout construction.

-- Maintenance procedures and other management practices designed to prevent or reduce pollutants from entering the County MS4, from being discharged from the County MS4, or from directly entering waters of the County; and
+- Maintenance procedures and other management practices designed to prevent or reduce pollutants from entering the County MS4, wetlands and waters of the County.

 Some BMPs that are important for pool construction include:

-- The installation of appropriate erosion and sediment control measures, including silt fence, turbidity curtains and inlet protections.
-The erosion and sediment control measures should be site specific and designed to protect the County MS4, waters of the County, wetlands and other conservation areas from illicit discharges.
+- The installation of appropriate erosion and sediment control devices, including silt fence, turbidity curtains and inlet protections.
+BMPs should be site specific and designed to protect the County MS4, waters of the County, wetlands, and other conservation areas from illicit discharges.

-- Pool and construction chemicals must be properly stored in a clean, dry and covered area to prevent contact with stormwater.
-Hazardous material must be disposed of as hazardous waste at appropriate treatment facility
+- Pool chemicals and construction materials must be properly stored in a clean, dry and covered area to prevent contact with stormwater.
+Hazardous material must be disposed of as hazardous waste and at an appropriate treatment facility.

 - When backwashing the filter system, allow discharged water to infiltrate through a grassy area or naturally vegetated swale.